Art and Medicine

 Research, resources, and course that cultivate connections between art history and medical education.

 Embracing a more humanistic understanding of health and well-being is part of a new movement to improve physicians’ clinical training.
 By developing observation, critical thinking and communication skills, medical students relate these to diagnostic practices and their work with patients.

 The use of original works of art from museum collections is a unique approach to engaging medical students, residents, physicians, and nurses in an innovative learning process.
 Medical schools are expanding their education programs by partnering with local art museums.

-Bibliography, list of 90 program descriptions, and sample syllabi for art museum and medical school-partnered programs
+Bibliography, list of over 120 program descriptions, and sample syllabi for art museum and medical school-partnered programs

 The Art of Examination: Art Museum and Medical School Partnerships Forum sponsored by the O’Donnell Institute and hosted by MoMA in June 2016.